-As a legitimate email marketer or a well-intentioned sender, you don’t want to be accused of sending spam.
-However, if you’re not careful to avoid spam traps, your IP address may end up getting blacklisted.
+As a legitimate email marketer or a well-intentioned sender, you don’t want to be accused of sending spam trap email addresses.
+However, if you’re not careful to avoid them, your IP address may end up getting blacklisted.

 Spam traps can also damage your sender reputation and decrease your deliverability.
-More so, if you hit a pristine spam trap as it is more severe than just hitting a recycled spam trap.
+More so, if you hit a pristine spam trap, it is more severe than just hitting a recycled one.

 A spam trap, also known as a honeypot, is a fraud management tool used to determine and monitor spam emails.
 Internet Service Providers (ISPs), anti-spam organizations, and corporations use spam traps to catch spammers.